citizenship by investment

 • Retain tax benefits for a 10-year-period

-For Portugal D2 Visa applicants who don’t qualify to apply for the phased-out NHR regime or NHR 2.0, progressive tax rates ranging between 25 and 28 percent will apply.
+For Portugal D2 Visa applicants who don’t qualify, progressive tax rates ranging between 25 and 28 percent will apply.

 Application for the Portugal D2 Visa requires both business and personal documents.